Circuit Covers of Signed Eulerian Graphs: Introduction

 A {\sl barbell} is a union of two unbalanced circuits sharing exactly one vertex or a union of two vertex-disjoint unbalanced circuits together with a minimal path joining them.
 A \emph{signed circuit} of $(G,\Sigma)$ is a balanced circuit or a barbell.
 We say the matroid with $E(G)$ as its ground set and with the set of all signed circuits as its circuit set is the {\sl signed-graphic} matroid defined on $(G,\Sigma)$.
 We say that $(G,\Sigma)$ is \emph{flow-admissible} if each element of $E(G)$ is in a circuit of its signed-graphic matroid, that is, each edge of $G$ is in a signed circuit of $(G,\Sigma)$.

 For a positive integer $k$, we say that a signed graph $(G,\Sigma)$ has a {\it $k$-cover} if there is a family $\cC$ of signed circuits of $(G,\Sigma)$ such that each edge of $G$ belongs to exactly $k$ members of $\cC$.
 For ordinary graphs $G$ (signed graph $(G,\Sigma)$ with $\Sigma =\emptyset$), a $k$-cover of $G$ is just a family of circuits which together covers each edge of $G$ exactly $k$ times.
 In \cite{BJJ}, Bermond, Jackson and Jaeger proved that every bridgeless graph $G$ has a 4-cover.
-Fan proved that every bridgeless graph $G$ has a 6-cover in \cite{F}.
+Fan \cite{F} proved that every bridgeless graph $G$ has a 6-cover.
 Together it follows that every bridgeless graph $G$ has a k-cover, for every even integer $k$ greater than 2.
 The only left case that $k=2$ is the famous Circuit Double Cover Conjecture: every bridgeless graph $G$ has a 2-cover, which is still open and believed to be very hard.
 It is somehow a surprise that it is even unknown whether there is an integer $k$ such that every signed graph $(G,\Sigma)$ has a $k$-cover.

-In \cite{F-2}, Fan showed that for each positive integer $k\leq 5$, there are infinitely many flow-admissible signed graphs that have no $k$-cover, and proposed the following conjecture.
+Let $A$ and $B$ be two vertex-disjoint unbalanced circuits of length $2m+1$.
+Let $G$ be the signed graph obtained from $A$ and $B$ by joining $A$ and $B$ with two internally disjoint paths of length $2m+1$ such that the two paths form an unbalanced circuit.
+Then each signed circuit of $G$ is a barbell of $6m+3$ edges.
+Any $k$-cover of $G$ contains $k|E(G)|=k(8m+4)=4k(2m+1)$ edges, which must be divisible by $6m+3=3(2m+1)$.
+That is, $4k$ must be divisible by 3, which means that $k$ cannot be 2 or 4.
+Thus $G$ has neither 2-covers nor 4-covers.
+Consider the singed graph $H$ consisting of three unbalanced circuits of length $2m+1$ with exactly one vertex in common.
+Then each signed circuit of $H$ is a barbell of $4m+2$ edges.
+Any $k$-cover of $H$ contains $k|E(G)|=k(6m+3)=3k(2m+1)$ edges, which must be divisible by $4m+2=2(2m+1)$.
+That is, $3k$ must be divisible by 2, which means that $k$ cannot be odd.
+Thus $H$ has no $k$-cover for any odd $k$.
+These counterexamples were first given by Fan \cite{F-2}, who also proposed the following conjecture.

 \begin{conjecture} Every flow-admissible signed graph has a $6$-cover. \end{conjecture}

 In this paper, we prove

 \begin{theorem} Conjecture \ref{Fan} holds for signed Eulerian graphs. \end{theorem}